LLM Resources

 Use this startup order when the assistant will write code or configure a real workspace:

-- Read Agent Implementation Model for the canonical build order.
+- Read Agent Implementation Model for the recommended build order.

 - Read Identifier Model before passing